zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 ### Updating an NGroup
 As requirements change, we would need to keep updating our NGroups and its CGs.
 There are two update modes with which we can update an NGroups – **Manual** (default option) and **Rolling**.

-Consider a simple example of updating a CG profile reference from _cgprofile1_ to _cgprofile2_:
+Consider a basic example of updating a CG profile reference from _cgprofile1_ to _cgprofile2_:

 - In Manual mode, we update the reference to cgprofile2 and issue an UPDATE NGroups command:

 NGroups stores this new CG profile reference.
-But it does not update existing CGs with this reference.
+But it doesn't update existing CGs with this reference.
 Existing CGs are currently running and there's no impact on them.
 However, when NGroups is scaled out, the CGs are created with cgprofile2.

 - How do we update existing CGs with cgprofile2?